 What is presbyopia?

 Around the age of 45, we all become presbyopic.
-This presbyopia is linked to the loss of elasticity of the lens, it causes a progressive loss of accommodation and requires the wearing of a reading correction.
-Myopes with presbyopia are often able to read without glasses, because to a certain extent presbyopia compensates for near myopia, but in distance vision, the person will always keep the same degree of myopia, despite the presbyopia.
+This presbyopia is linked to the loss of elasticity of the lens, it leads to a progressive loss of accommodation and requires the wearing of a reading correction.
+Myopes with presbyopia are often able to read without glasses, because to a certain extent presbyopia compensates for near myopia, but in distance vision, the person will always keep the same degree of myopia, despite presbyopia.

 Presbyopia can be either isolated, starting around the age of 45, or added to a pre-existing defect (myopia, hyperopia or astigmatism).